Multidimensional Bohr radii for holomorphic functions with values in complex Banach spaces: Main Results

-where $d$ is a uniform constant. \end{prop} Following the techniques from \cite{defant-2007, defant-2004} and all above preparation, we now wish to state one of our main results with regard to the asymptotic estimates of the $\lambda_p$-arithmetic Bohr radius for the $n$-dimensional $\ell^n_q$-balls. \begin{thm} Let $1\leq p< \infty$ and $\lambda \geq 1$.
+Following the techniques from \cite{defant-2007, defant-2004} and all above preparation, we now wish to state one of our main results with regard to the asymptotic estimates of the $\lambda_p$-arithmetic Bohr radius for the $n$-dimensional $\ell^n_q$-balls. \begin{thm} Let $1\leq p< \infty$ and $\lambda \geq 1$.
 Then there exists a constant $d>0$ such that for all $1\leq q\leq \infty$ and $n>1$, we have

 \end{thm} \begin{rem} In Theorem \ref{Pal-Vasu-P3-thm-2.2}, for $p=1$ we obtain the upper estimate of \cite[Theorem 4.1]{defant-2007}, but we feel that the lower estimate of \eqref{Pal-Vasu-P3-e-2.8} can be improved for arbitrary complex Banach spaces. \end{rem}